 7. Record Stores

 Eugene is a great place for crate-digging for a unique addition to your record collection.
 House of Records has been supplying rare cuts to Eugenians since 1971.
-Moon Rock Records is a small space in downtown where you can shop for records and even take a listen on the record player by the window while you shop.
-There is a resident cat that here that likes to greet all visiting vinyl heads.
+Moon Rock Records is a small space in downtown which currently allows you to browse their online catalog of music.
 Epic Seconds is a great place to buy, sell and trade movies and video games.
 But head upstairs and you'll find an epic record collection.

 The whole crew will need to work together to Escape the Room before the time is up.
 Search for clues and solve the riddles in the themed mystery rooms as a team and win.

-Train like a ninja at Northwest Ninja Park.
+Defy Eugene features super tramps, a ninja obstacle course, trampoline basketball and dodgeball, "battle" balance beams, aerial silks, a zipline and more!
+Drop in during open hours.
+Or train like a ninja at Northwest Ninja Park.
 This massive facility features many of the well-known obstacles from the hit show American Ninja Warrior.
-Test your grit running these obstacles or just have some fun during the open gym hours.
+Test your grit running these obstacles.
+Reservations are required.

-Embrace the cool weather and choose something warm and spicy at Eugene's favorite Thai restaurant Sabai Cafe & Bar.
+Embrace the cool weather and choose something warm and spicy at a local Thai restaurant like Chao Pra Ya.
 Or pretend like it is summer in Eugene with a visit to McMenamins North Bank restaurant and tiki bar.
-Downtown Eugene and the Whiteaker neighborhood are culinary treasure troves, where you can savor farm-to-table comfort food while the rain plinks against the windows.
+Downtown Eugene and the Whiteaker neighborhood are culinary treasures where you can savor farm-to-table comfort food.